Inside Passage Alaska, USA Travel Guide

 From Juneau: Mendenhall Glacier & Nugget Falls (accessible by local bus or shuttle), Tracy Arm Fjord/Sawyer Glaciers (requires a full-day boat tour offering views of tidewater glaciers and marine wildlife).

-From Ketchikan: Misty Fjords National Monument (accessible by floatplane or boat tour, demonstrating stunning fjords), Saxman Native Village (close to downtown, offering cultural performances and totem poles).
+From Ketchikan: Misty Fjords National Monument (accessible by floatplane or boat tour, demonstrating stunning fjords), Saxman Native Village (close to the city center, offering cultural performances and totem poles).

 Many experiences in the Inside Passage benefit from organized tours.